Teaching Associates & Graduate Assistants

 as GAs before being awarded a TAship.
 TAs usually begin by teaching English 1A; if

-they teach a second year, they would ordinarily teach English 1B then.
+they teach a second year, they may teach English 1B.

 To apply for one of these positions:

-1. Have three faculty members writer letters of recommendation for you.
-Have these letters of recommendation sent directly to the MA Advisor.
+1. Have three faculty members write letters of recommendation for you.
+Have these letters of recommendation sent directly to the Graduate Coordinator.